OBIS-DataScience/knn-clustering/README.md

 The KNN model is retrained with the selected K value.
 A new confusion matrix and classification report are created to evaluate the model's performance with the chosen K value.

 This project is a practical exercise in data preprocessing, model training, and evaluation using the KNN algorithm.
 The code and explanations provided guide you through each step of the project.

+## Conclusion

+This project offers insights into heart disease prediction using data analysis and a K-Nearest Neighbors classification model.
+The model shows reasonable accuracy, but further optimization and evaluation are possible.
+Additional metrics, feature engineering, and model selection can enhance predictive performance.

+For more details and code, please refer to the Jupyter Notebook or Python script in this repository.